gloori/kubeflow-poc/README.md

 this takes ~20 secs:

 ### Create Cluster
-This will bootstrap a Kubernetes single-node cluster using a pre-built node image.
+This will bootstrap a Kubernetes **single-node** cluster using a pre-built node image.
-Not sure one node is enough ...
+One node is enough to support the demo ...

 Sample output:
 ~~~